nodemailer/mailparser/README.md

 ### Windows Users

 Nodemailer requires `mimelib-noiconv` to run which can be downloaded [here](https://github.com/andris9/mimelib/zipball/noiconv).
-Rename the directory to `mimelib-noiconv` and copy it to `node_modules` directory in nodemailer package (you need to create `node_modules` directory probably yourself under nodemailer directory).
+Rename the directory to `mimelib-noiconv` and copy it to `node_modules` directory in nodemailer package (you need to create `node_modules` directory probably yourself to the root of nodemailer directory).

 Usage
 -----